 When I finally reach the top, heart thumping in my chest, I don’t stop.
 Instead, I pick up the pace a little, allowing my legs to turn faster on the relative flat of the ridge line.
 Soon, my pulse slows and my legs settle into a relaxing cadence – just before I dive back down into a ravine and head for another climb.

-It never gets old, this early work week escape between work and dinner.
+It never gets old, this early work week escape between the office and the dinner table.
 It’s always a true pleasure to suddenly be deep in the woods running with deer, squirrels, spiders, and horseflies.
 With a smile as I turn onto Backcountry Trail, I wholeheartedly welcome the challenges I know are just beyond the next curve, and I relish the opportunity to give it my all on a training run that is every bit as fun as it is important for my fitness and goals.

 It’s Transcendent Trail Run Tuesday.
 Hit the trails – they’re waiting.